scala-native/scala-native/docs/contrib/build.rst

     > show nativeGC

 This setting remains unless changed at the `sbt` prompt.
-If changed, the value will be restored the the environment variable value if `sbt` is restarted or `reload` is called at the `sbt` prompt.
+If changed, the value will be restored to the environment variable value if `sbt` is restarted or `reload` is called at the `sbt` prompt.
 You can also revert to the default setting value via `unset SCALANATIVE_GC` and then restarting `sbt`.